mewna/catnip/README.md

 With a bot in ~35k guilds, catnip used ~1.5GB of RAM and <10% CPU on a 2c/4gb VM.
 Sorry, I lost the screenshots :<

+## TODO

+- Figure out why immutables aren't generating correctly for audit log entries
+- Figure out why Guild isn't generated with some methods
+- Switch to following JavaBeans conventions?
+- Fix missing JSR305 annotations in the Presence/Embed Builders
+- I think I accidentally deleted requester from CatnipOptions?
+- Channels need to inject catnip into the override object instances when injecting catnip
+- Use stack walking properly